gomorpheus/morpheus-apidoc/source/includes/_cypher.md

 --------- | ------- | -----------
 ttl      | 32 days | Time to Live in seconds, or a human readable format eg. '15m', 8h, '7d'

-The `secret/` engine stores the JSON payload itself as the value of the key.
+The `secret` engine is capable of storing the entire JSON object as key=value pairs, or just a single string.
+To pass a string, use the `value` query parameter instead of JSON.

-The `ttl` payload key is a special key, that is present, will be parsed as the `ttl` parameter (lease duration in seconds).
+The `ttl` payload key is a special key that if present will be parsed and used as the `ttl` parameter (lease duration in seconds).

 #### Key